-Eight months before my visit, the entire country was reeling from the shock and devastation caused by the Japan Tsunami on 11 March, triggered by an earthquake that measured a massive 9.0 on the Richter Scale.
+Eight months before my visit, the entire country was reeling from the shock and devastation caused by the Great East Japan Tsunami on 11 March, triggered by an earthquake that measured a massive 9.0 on the Richter Scale.
 I remembered when the tsunami struck, I followed the news religiously every day.
 My heart went out to Japan and the Japanese people.
 News reports of disaster victims queuing patiently for relief supplies at evacuation centres showed me a side of Japan I have never seen before.
 It’s during times like these that reveal the mark of a people, and the class of a nation.
 And I could not help but salute their resilience, their respect for each other, their civic mindedness, their solidarity.
 Since that maiden trip to Tokyo in the fall of 2011, I’ve also visited Kyoto, Osaka, Kobe, Nara, Hiroshima, Fukuoka, Miyajima, Beppu, Kumamoto and Hokkaido in the years after.

-I returned from that trip to Tokyo in 2011 with a new determination and conviction to take up the Japanese language again.
+I returned from that trip to Tokyo in December 2011 with a new determination and conviction to take up the Japanese language again.
 I use the word ‘again’ because I had previously taken Japanese as a language elective module during my varsity years.
-I had lasted merely two semesters then because I found myself spending more time on studying and revising Japanese than the other core modules, which affected my grades.
+I had lasted merely two semesters then because I found myself spending more time studying and revising Japanese than the other core modules, which affected my grades.
 This time, however, I am determined to master it, I tell myself.
 And when I do, I want to return to Japan, to find a job and experience living in Japan for a couple of years.
 I am on the verge of realising my dream come August this year.